PimenovAlexander/resources/technical-reference/core-logic/pool-overview.md

 Customizable parameters:

-* `lock/unlock` - way to temporary stop the mint and swap in the pool. burn/burn0 operation are always available&#x20;
+* `lock/unlock` - way to temporary stop the mint and swap in the pool. burn/burn0 operation are always available
 * `protocolFee` - share of the collected fee that is available to administrator for the needs of the protocol.
 * `tickSpacing` - limit on ticks that can be used as boundaries of the liquidity position.
 New liquidity can only be added to positions whose upper and lower ticks are divided wholly by `tickSpacing`.
 This means that if `tickSpacing` is equal to 60, then only every 60th tick (... -60, 0, 60 ...) can be used as a new liquidity position boundary.
 * `fee` - the commission for swaps in the pool can be changed manually or from authorized backend.